 Your Child’s Vision is Important

 Eye exams are an important part of ensuring that your child is experiencing a great quality of life in his or her formative years.
 Vision problems can lead to difficulty with coordination and learning.
 All too often, these issues go undiagnosed.
 Pediatric ophthalmology is the field of eye care that focuses on younger patients.
 During a routine exam, your child’s doctor can screen for common conditions.
-Early intervention and treatment can successfully address most pediatric eye conditions.
+Early intervention and treatment can successfully address most pediatric eye conditions, and can make all the difference in your child’s vision as they grow.

 Pediatric Eye Care & Ophthalmology